Do I recommend it? Yes! DreamHost offers a fantastic web hosting plan at competitive prices.

 Unlike every other plan we’ve seen so far offered by DreamHost, the cloud hosting is not billed at a fixed monthly rate.

 Instead, they have a maximum amount that you’ll get billed per month, depending on the size of the server you choose.
 But you only get charged for what you actually use.

 Flexible pricing is definitely one of the top benefits of cloud hosting in general.
 Not every web hosting provider offers cloud hosting plans, so it’s nice to see that a reputable company like DreamHost has this option for its customers.

 DreamHost offers plans optimized for WordPress users as well.
 Considering that more than 30% of the entire Internet is powered by WordPress, it’s a great option to have if you’re using this CMS.

 If you take advantage of one of these options, DreamHost will install WordPress for you.
 You’ll be able to set up everything with just one click.
 You’ll also benefit from automatic WordPress updates and automated daily backups of your WordPress site.

-I like this provider because they have such a wide range of hosting types and plans for you to choose from.
+They also have a wide range of hosting types and plans for you to choose from.
 Unlike other providers out there, DreamHost is transparent with their pricing, and won’t jack up your rates when it’s time to renew.